 I had a specific idea of what I wanted to do inside.
 At least one picture would fit in my series with flying fabrics.
 I don’t often have the luxury to take my time on a specific picture and this session was no exception.
 I was accompanied by Coralie and Damien that morning, because how can I create these images without the perfect team?

 Choosing the right pose took a bit of time, we rehearsed a bit and of course, it took us some time to nail the pose and the right shape with the fabric.
 After a few fails, here are the 2 shots we managed to pull out that morning.

 The 2nd day, I met a long time friend, one of the first performers I worked with in Bordeaux.
 Deborah aka Allegra Bird is always open to new ideas and has always trusted me in the past.
 So it was a no-brainer, I had to invite her to this unique session.
 We had a list of a variety of shot we wanted to make, and a little more time that morning.
 I’ve got to admit that shes were particularly efficient that day.
 Again we had a little bit of help for a few shots.
 Injy Pina, was also there that morning and Maxime C. who was responsible for our presence in the building gave us a hand for a few shots too.

-Huge thanks to La cité du vin for welcoming us, Thank you Maxime for trusting us.
-Huge props to the incredible Vanessa Feuillatte and Allegra Bird.
+Huge thanks to @Laciteduvin and @latitude20 for welcoming us, Thank you Maxime and Enguerran for trusting us.
+Huge props to our incredible performers Vanessa Feuillatte and Allegra Bird.